Jerome Davis (bull rider): Career

 Davis got on his first bull at the age of eleven.
 He won his first bull riding buckle as a freshman in high school.
 He was also a calf roper and team roper during his high school days.
 He competed at the 1989 National High School Finals Rodeo (NHSFR) in Pueblo, Colorado, and was the 1990 North Carolina State High School Bull Riding Champion.

 Davis attended Odessa Junior College in Odessa, Texas.
 In 1992, he won the National Intercollegiate Rodeo Association (NIRA) bull riding title at the College National Finals Rodeo (CNFR) in Bozeman, Montana.
 That same year, he turned pro and joined the Professional Rodeo Cowboys Association (PRCA).
 He was also one of the 21 co-founders of the Professional Bull Riders (PBR) that year.

 In 1993, Davis also began competing in the Bull Riders Only (BRO) circuit.
 That same year, he was cast as a stunt double in the film 8 Seconds, about the life of PRCA world champion bull rider Lane Frost.
 Davis qualified for his first National Finals Rodeo (NFR) that year.

-In 1994, Davis founded the Southern Extreme Bull Riding Association (SEBRA), which would become one of the top regional semi-professional bull riding organizations in the United States for contestants trying to work their way up to the professional level.
+In 1994, Davis founded the Southern Extreme Bull Riding Association (SEBRA), which would become one of the top semi-professional bull riding organizations in the United States for contestants trying to work their way up to the professional level.

 Davis would qualify for the NFR five times in his career, from 1993 through 1997.
 In 1995 at the NFR, he won the PRCA bull riding world championship, having won the most money of any bull rider in the PRCA that year.
 He also won the NFR bull riding average title.

 Davis also qualified for the PBR World Finals from 1994 through 1997.

 He was having a very successful early 1998 season in the PBR, until tragedy struck.
 On March 14 of that year at the Tuff Hedeman Championship Challenge, the annual Bud Light Cup event in Fort Worth, Texas, Davis drew the bull named Knock 'em Out John during the first round.
 Five seconds into the ride, the bull made a big lunge forward and Davis was jerked down, causing his head to collide with the bull's head and knocking Davis out.
 The unconscious Davis was then thrown off the bull's back and landed head-first into the arena dirt, causing a fracture/dislocation at the base of his neck.
 The wreck resulted in Davis becoming permanently paralyzed from the chest down.
 He was first in the PBR world standings at the time of the incident.
 The money he had won during the season up to that point would have been enough to qualify him to compete at his fifth consecutive PBR World Finals.

 Davis now moves about in a wheelchair.